 Consider this: On Capital One’s website, would-be card applicants with average credit are shown a wide range of APRs on cards such as the QuicksilverOne Cash Rewards Credit Card and the Capital One Platinum card.
-Others are only shown a single APR of 26.96 percent variable.

 Meanwhile, American Express has begun tailoring offers on its website – often showing much higher welcome bonuses than are available on third-party sites – and explicitly warning applicants that the offers they see now could disappear if they leave the website and then return to it.